Drake makes surprise appearance at Lil Wayne's Lil WeezyAna Fest

 - READ MORE: Drake – ‘Honestly, Nevermind’ review: rapper’s house makeover provides long-overdue career boost

 “Can you please make some noise for this foreigner?
-Let’s show him a good time in America,” Lil Wayne told the crowd.
+Let’s show him a good time in America,” Lil Wayne asked the crowd, referencing Drake’s Canadian nationality.

 You can walk footage of the performance below.